controlecidadao/samantha_ia/README.md

 Where to find models to test: [Huggingface GGUF Models](https://huggingface.co/models?sort=trending&search=gguf)<br><br>

-The quality of a model can be assessed using this basic criteria:
+The quality of a model can be assessed using some basic criteria, such as:

   * **Degree of understanding** of the explicit and implicit instructions contained in the user prompt;